-

 What is calcium?

 Without question calcium is one of the most recognizable and popular minerals.
 Perhaps this is well deserved, as calcium is about 40 percent of total body mineral weight and about 1.5 percent of total body weight.
 Furthermore, calcium tends to be portrayed as a hero for protecting the human body from osteoporosis.
 However, most people really don’t understand how calcium functions.
-Calcium is found in foods and the body as an element (atom) with a +2 charge, which is why you sometimes see Ca (calcium) with ++ or 2+ superscript.
-Because of this heavy positive charge, calcium strongly interacts with substances bearing a negative charge like phosphate, carbonate, citrate and malate.
+Calcium is found in foods and the body as an element (atom) with a +2 charge (Ca++ or Ca2+).
+Because of this heavy positive charge, calcium strongly interacts with substances bearing a negative charge like phosphate, carbonate or citrate.
 This allows it to form mineral complexes found in bone and teeth, interact with proteins to make things happen in certain cells.
 It also helps explain the different forms of calcium used in food fortification and dietary supplements.

 What foods provide calcium to our diet?